-I’m a digital editor, arts journalist and author, with 16 years experience working on high profile multimedia projects for organisations such as Johnston Press, the BBC, STV, Creative Scotland, The Guardian, VisitScotland and the Scottish Government.
+I’m a Digital Content Producer, arts journalist and author, with 18 years experience working on high profile multimedia projects for organisations such as Johnston Press, the BBC, STV, Creative Scotland, The Guardian, VisitScotland and the Scottish Government.

 In 2015 I published my first book, a history of the Tremors film franchise – the two year project involved interviewing 55+ cast and crew.
 Starburst Magazine called it “informative, entertaining and, above all, a joy to read.”